 Temperatures are determined largely by altitude: you can reckon on a drop of 0.6°C for every 100m you climb from sea level.
 While the temperature at sea level in Mombasa rarely ever drops below 20°C, even just before dawn, Nairobi, up at 1660m, has a moderate climate, and in the cool season in July and August can drop to 5°C at night, even though daytime highs in the shade at that time of year easily exceed 21°C and the sun is scorching hot.
 Swimming pools are rarely heated, and only those on the coast are guaranteed to be warm.

 The main tourist seasons tie in with the rainfall patterns: the biggest influxes are in December–January and July–August.
 Dry-season travel has a number of advantages, not least of which is the greater visibility of wildlife as animals are concentrated along the diminishing watercourses.
-July and August are probably the best months, overall, for game-viewing, with August almost certain to coincide with the annual wildebeest migration in the Maasai Mara.
+July and August are probably the best time to visit, overall, for game-viewing, with August almost certain to coincide with the annual wildebeest migration in the Maasai Mara.
 October, November and March are the months with the clearest seas for snorkelling and diving.
 In the long rains, the mountain parks are occasionally closed, as the muddy tracks are undriveable.
 But the rainy seasons shouldn’t deter travel unduly: the rains usually come only in short afternoon or evening cloudbursts, and the landscape is strikingly green and fresh even if the skies may be cloudy.
 There are bonuses, too: fewer other tourists and reduced accommodation prices.